tamarabarnes/DEV1002-Assessment3-Web-API/readme.md

 ---

-# 💾 **Database Choice: Why PostgreSQL?**
+# Database Choice: Why PostgreSQL?

-PostgreSQL was chosen because it is a **highly reliable, ACID-compliant relational database** that supports strong data consistency—important for this API, which depends on relationships between users, recipes, authors, and saved recipes.
+PostgreSQL was chosen because it is a highly reliable, ACID-compliant relational database that supports strong data consistency—important for this API, which depends on relationships between users, recipes, authors, and saved recipes.

-Compared to **MongoDB** (a NoSQL database):
+Compared to MongoDB (a NoSQL database):

 | PostgreSQL                         | MongoDB                                 |
 | ---------------------------------- | --------------------------------------- |